 Add chopped peppers and cornmeal to the warm water and stir.
 Microwave for 3 minutes, then stir well and microwave for another 3 minutes.
 6 minutes total is all it takes in my microwave.
 You’ll have to adjust for yours but you want the cooked mush to be thick like the picture on the left below.
 Add the butter and honey and stir till butter is melted.
 Set aside to cool to lukewarm.

 When the mush has cooled, scrape it into the bowl of a mixer fitted with a dough hook.
 Mix the yeast and salt into the flour and add it to the mush about ½ cup at a time, mixing between additions till most of the flour is incorporated.
 When all the flour is incorporated (third picture above) the dough may look clumpy.
 Feel the dough with your fingers.
 If it feels dry add a tablespoon of water and mix it in completely.
-Turn speed to medium and knead for 5-7 minutes.
+Turn speed to medium and knead for about 5 minutes.
 Some of the water in the mush will release as it mixes so be very careful about adding water or you’ll find yourself in an endless cycle of adding water and then more flour to soak up that water.
 You may have to make this recipe a couple of times before you get the feel of the dough right.
 At the end of the kneading it will still stick to the mixing bowl, as shown in the picture above on the right.
 Scrape it all out into a greased container and cover.
 Turn it out and fold in quarters after 20 minutes, return to the container, fold again after 20 more minutes, then put it back in the container and cover.
 Set it in a warm spot (70-75°F is ideal) till it’s doubled in bulk, 45 minutes to 2 hours, depending on temperature of the proofing environment.